ManicodeSecurity/iOS-Attack-Defense/001-Lab-Setup/README.md

 ### Task 3: Build and Explore the Application

 In the upper navigation bar of Xcode, click the button with the triangle to compile the application.
-This will open the app up in the Simulator.
+This will open the app up in the Emulator.
 Click around and take a look at some of the challenges that come with DVIA.

 If you are running Xcode 10 the build will likely fail.
 If you ran a build already and it failed first we need to clear your project with `cmd+shift+k`.